KanchanBorole/GSoC-2026-Final-Report/Index.md

 Arbalest is a Qt-based GUI application built on top of BRL-CAD.
 It lets engineers load 3D geometry (.g) models and run Verification and Validation (V&V) checks on them to find issues such as broken geometry, overlaps, or invalid regions.

-For this project, I worked on rebuilding Arbalest's V&V functionality as a plugin for the current version of Arbalest, which runs on MOOSE, and used BRL-CAD's `libged` library directly to run checks.
+For this project, I worked on rebuilding Arbalest's V&V functionality as a plugin for the current version of Arbalest, which runs on MOOSE, and used BRL-CAD's `libged` commands directly to run checks.

 ---